Last updated: 14-SEPTEMBER-2018

-In our second major release of 2018, we will give you the ability to export the contents of your TreeList control (export all or selected records) to XLSX files.
+In our first major release of 2019, we will give you the ability to export the contents of your TreeList control (export all or selected records) to XLSX files.

 We will extend the PivotGrid’s data layer so it can request only the data it needs for display within a page.
 This will improve performance for complex usage scenarios (lots of aggregated data).

 Another planned improvement is the capability to group appointments by date.

 We will extend the capabilities of our Recurrence Editor so that it can be customized and able to edit recurrence exceptions.